dcunited001/te-xel-io/app/posts/2015-02-03-nutrition-hacks-to-optimize-your-workouts.md

 Also a bit expensive, but I'm not taking this for bone health.
 Magnesium is incredibly important for many things, but especially mental clarity.
 I'm pretty sure there are a ton of preventable health crises in America that are actually caused by *mineral deficiencies.*

+### Neurochemistry 201

 If you don't understand how neurons fire, they transmit electric charges.
 However, it's more than just electric current, which IMO just represents an aggregate of a other information, represented in the local quanta of various ions.
 These electric charges are caused by disparity in various ion levels -- I learned about this in a ton of detail from Coursera's [Drugs in the Brain](https://www.coursera.org/course/drugsandbrain) class.
 When the disparity of ion levels reaches a certain level -- or when an upstream neuron fires and causes a change in the electric charge of the connected neurons -- a neuron will fire.

 There are four primary ions for neural signalling and they include Calcium, Potassium and Magnesium.
 They are all positively charged ions and I believe that the **ion size** determines the functional aspects of these ions in the brain.
-In other words, our brain doesn't just deal in *ones and zeros* represented by electric current, the electric currents are aggregates of signals which use the various ions to further encode information.
+In other words, our brain is similar to a quantum computer, in how it doesn't just deal in *ones and zeros* represented by electric current.
+Instead, the electric currents are aggregates of signals which use the various ions to further encode information.
 And thus, it's actually the ions that we need to further observe -- these are the cause of the electric signals, which are represent a negatively charged summation of the positively charged ions.

+Additionally -- and now i'm getting further away from that which I can prove -- I believe that some neuronal interconnections are **analog, biological manifestions of statistics functions.**  You brain is basically a giant, self-similar, self-modifying graph.
+There's nothing digital about it and everything depends on probability and relative levels of ions, neurotransmitters.
+It would be like a computer, entirely constructed from basic probabily functions.
+Furthermore, the behavior of synaptic junctions can be drastically modified by the presence/absense of ion channels and other proteins.
+And it's the neurotransmitters which signal the cell construct and modify these ion channels and signaling proteins

+...
+I'm fairly sure that I could find data and studies to support this.
+For example, serotonin signals G-Coupled Protein Receptors, which message the cell to react in some way.
+The cell's reaction to serotonin is probably highly dependent on it's function and type.
+But though this is mostly conjecture, I love thinking about this stuff.

 Check out these videos to learn more about [Voltage-Gated Ion Channels](https://www.youtube.com/watch?v=iDgKqJbdiDk) and [Action Potential](https://www.youtube.com/watch?v=Iiiz5CpFCQo) to better understand how Neurons propagate signals.

 #### Sooo ...
-Neurochemistry is Complicated
+Neurochemistry is complicated
 ### But Here's My Point

 If your brain has insufficient levels of these ions or these ions are not properly dispersed through your neurons, then your brain is going to have a real hard time keepin' it real.